jcampbell57/stimulus-exercise/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+Project info:

-* Ruby version
+* Ruby version 3.2.2

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+* Link to project description: https://www.theodinproject.com/lessons/ruby-on-rails-stimulus

-* Services (job queues, cache servers, search engines, etc.)
+This app makes use of:

-* Deployment instructions
+*

+Misc terminal setup:
+* rails new stimulus-exercise --database=postgresql

+This project could be improved:
-* ...
+*